hoch/WAAX/README.md

     + mui-vkey polyphonic release issue solved.
     + WXS-1 monophonic legato behavior fixed.
     + New project landing page and API reference are online.
+    + Using MUI package is significantly simplified.
+    + License for sound resources is added.

 - 1.0.0-alpha2
     + Updated dependencies with latest version: Gulp, Polymer.